wp-plugins/quatriceps/readme.txt

 == Description ==

 Quatriceps is a mathematics API for generating basic problems and their solution.
-The Quatriceps Wordpress plugin allows easy setup of Quatriceps blocks on a Wordpress blog for student use.
+This Wordpress plugin allows easy setup of Quatricep blocks on a Wordpress blog for student use.

 Custom problems may be requested or they may be auto-generated.
 When the student requests the solution, a LaTeX image file is compiled and retrieved from a Tetragy server.
 Currently, only the four basic arithmetic binary operations are supported.
 Tetragy welcomes requests for new operations that may be specific to a user or organization.
-The current version of the plugin provides for the following operations:
+The current version of the plugin provides for the following operations with help of the xlop LaTeX package.

 - addition
 - subtraction